-In the ordinary course of business, we are at times subject to various legal proceedings and disputes, including the proceedings specifically discussed below.
+In the ordinary course of business, we are at times subject to various legal proceedings and disputes.
 We assess our liabilities and contingencies in connection with outstanding legal proceedings utilizing the latest information available.
 Where it is probable that we will incur a loss and the amount of the loss can be reasonably estimated, we record a liability in our consolidated financial statements.
 These legal reserves may be increased or decreased to reflect any relevant developments on a quarterly basis.
 Where a loss is not probable or the amount of loss is not estimable, we do not accrue legal reserves.
-While the outcome of legal proceedings is inherently uncertain, based on information currently available insurance coverage, our management believes that it has established appropriate legal reserves.
+While the outcome of legal proceedings is inherently uncertain, based on information currently available and available insurance coverage, our management believes that it has established appropriate legal reserves.
 Any incremental liabilities arising from pending legal proceedings are not expected to have a material adverse effect on our financial position, results of operations, or cash flows.
 However, it is possible that the ultimate resolution of these matters, if unfavorable, may be material to our financial position, results of operations, or cash flows.
+We are not currently a party to any legal proceedings that, in the opinion of management, are likely to have a material adverse effect on our business.